vgshenoy/vue-scrollama/README.md

 ### Multiple instances

-If you have more than one `Scrollama` components rendered at a time, pass on `id` as a prop.
+If you have more than one `Scrollama` components rendered at a time, you will need to pass on `id` as a prop.

 ```html
 <template>